SDClowen/RSBot/.github/CONTEXT.md

 | `.\Botbases`          | The behavior for doing automated tasks |
 | `.\Library`           | Generic behavior                       |
 | `.\Plugins`           | Rest of the miscellaneous behavior     |

+## Instructions

+- Never edit `.csproj`, `.Designer.cs` and other auto-generated files without explicit confirmation from the user.